 All FICO employees are covered under our Short- and Long-Term Disability Policies.
 For the first six months of a disability, the employee receives 60% of base salary under the Short-Term Disability Policy.
 After six months of disability, the employee becomes eligible to receive 50% of base salary (up to a maximum of \$10,000 per month) under the Long-Term Disability Policy.
-These payments continue for the first five years as long as the employee cannot perform the essential functions of his or her own occupation, he or she can receive benefits until he or she reaches the age of 65.
+These payments continue for the first five years as long as the employee cannot perform the essential functions of his or her own occupation.
+If after five years the employee is still unable to perform the essential functions of his or her own occupation, he or she can receive benefits until he or she reaches the age of 65.
 Supplemental disability insurance can also be purchased by employees to increase the percentage of base salary to which they are entitled under the policies.